plasmacel/makekit/MANUAL.md

 ##### I/A Visual C++ development environment with LLVM/clang on Windows

 1. If you already have **Visual Studio 2017** installed on your computer, then go to the next step.
 Otherwise, download and install Microsoft's **Build Tools for Visual Studio 2017**.
-   It will install all the required tools to build applications, including the `cl` compiler, but without the Visual Studio IDE: https://go.microsoft.com/fwlink/?linkid=840931 or https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017
+   It will install all the required tools to build applications, including the `cl` compiler, but without the Visual Studio IDE.
+Don't forget to check the latest Windows SDK at the installation options. https://go.microsoft.com/fwlink/?linkid=840931 or https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017
 2. Download and install the latest stable binary distribution of LLVM/clang for your OS: http://releases.llvm.org